OneEsk19/Zymoseptoria-tritici/Notes.md

 See if you can re-create and maybe improve.
 One suggestion would be dots of different sizes to represent the number of samples from a particular location?
+**WORK IN PROGRESS**
+- currently exploring map packages and methods.

 > maybe helpful: https://ggplot2.tidyverse.org/reference/scale_size.html